pdee/pdee/doc/commands-python-mode.rst

 --------------------
 Unfontify the shell banner-text.

-Takes a buffer as argument.
+Cancels `py--timer'
+Expects being called by `py--run-unfontify-timer'

 py-shell
 --------
+:around advice: `ad-Advice-py-shell'

 Start an interactive Python interpreter in another window.
-  Interactively, C-u prompts for a PATH/TO/EXECUTABLE to use.
+  Interactively, C-u prompts for a new buffer-name.
   C-u 2 prompts for `py-python-command-args'.
   If `default-directory' is a remote file name, it is also prompted to change if called with a prefix arg.